-In addition to the 2019 notes and Tranche B notes, the Company also issued certain rights to receive payments of up to \$90.0 million upon occurrence of specified strategic and sales milestones (the "Milestone Rights").
+Milestone Rights Liability - In addition to the Facility Financing Obligation, the Company also issued certain rights to receive payments of up to \$90.0 million upon occurrence of specified strategic and sales milestones (the "Milestone Rights").
 These rights are not reflected in the Facility Financing Obligation.
-The estimated fair value of the Milestone Rights was calculated using the income approach in which the cash flows associated with the specified contractual payments were adjusted for both the expected timing and the probability of achieving the milestones discounted to present value using a selected market discount rate (Level 3 in the fair value hierarchy).
+The estimated fair value of the Milestone Rights was calculated using the income approach in which the cash flows associated with the specified contractual payments were adjusted for both the expected timing and the probability of achieving the milestones, discounted to present value using a selected market discount rate (Level 3 in the fair value hierarchy).
 The expected timing and probability of achieving the milestones, starting in 2014, was developed with consideration given to both internal data, such as progress made to date and assessment of criteria required for achievement, and external data, such as market research studies.
-The discount rate (13.5%) was selected based on an estimation of required rate of returns for similar investment opportunities using available market data.
-As of September 30, 2016, the carrying value of the Milestone Rights is \$8.9 million, classified as a long-term liability in other liabilities and the fair value is estimated at \$15.3 million.
+The discount rate (14.5%) was selected based on an estimation of required rate of returns for similar investment opportunities using available market data.
+As of March 31, 2017, the carrying value of the milestone rights liability was \$8.9 million and the fair value was estimated at \$18.9 million.
+The fair value measurement of the liability is sensitive to the discount rate and the timing and probability of making milestone payments.
+If the achievement of each of the milestones which require payments were to be six months earlier or later than in the current forecast, the fair value of the liability would increase by 8% or decrease by 7%, respectively.
+Over the long term, these inputs are interrelated because if the Company's performance improves, the timing of meeting the milestones would likely be higher and the discount rate would likely decrease, all of which would increase the fair value of the liability.
+The inverse is also true.